Trail Trekking Adelaide

 Day 6: Uluru

-Gorges & Culture
+Gorges & down time

 Accommodation: Swag camping at Ayers Rock Resort Campground